Law of Iraq: Military Law

-Private Sector law
+Private Sector Law

-The fundamental definition of the private sector was mentioned in article 8 of the Law of Companies No 21 (1997) states: "A private-sector company is established on the agreement between two or more persons outside the nation sector, using private capital."
+Iraq's private sector governs private companies, foreign investment, labor relations, and public-private partnerships.
+The fundamental definition of the private sector was mentioned in Article 8 of the Law of Companies No 21 (1997) states: "A private-sector company is established on the agreement between two or more persons outside the nation sector, using private capital."
 Article 8, in addition, obtains a provision that includes private-joint stock or limited liability companies whenever the state gets a share of less than 25% of the capital.
 Internationally, it is universally accepted that the private sector represents the key part of the national economy that is not under direct state control and that is run for economic profit.

+Companies Law No. 21 of 1997 governs the formation and operation of companies in Iraq.
+In 2019 an amendment was instituted capping foreign ownership at 49%, necessitating a majority (51%) Iraqi ownership.
+Corporate tax is imposed on all taxable profits at a flat rate of 15% with oil and gas companies subject to higher rates of 35% Article 28 of the constitution states that "Low income earners shall be exempted from taxes in a way that guarantees the preservation of the minimum income required for living.
+This shall be regulated by law".

-Election law
+Election Law

 Paul Bremer legalized political parties and NGOs, and the specific rules regulating political parties were enacted by the 2004 Independent Electoral Commission of Iraq.
 Under these rules an Iraqi political party must register with the Commission in order to be entitled to have its endorsed candidates appear on the election ballot.
 Registration of a political party (aka "political entities") includes paying a filing fee of 2.5 million Iraqi dinars, a second party registration fee of 7.5 million dinars and petition signatures from five hundred Iraqi citizens.

+Article 56 of the Iraqi Constitution lays out the electoral term of the Council of Representatives as four years, with a new council elected forty-five days before the termination of the existing term.

+Article 102 describes the High Commission for Human Rights, the Independent Electoral Commission, and the Commission on Public Integrity as independent.
+However, they are still subject to supervision by the Council of Representatives and regulated by law.

+Article 126 addresses the amending of the "fundamental principles" of Section One of the constitution as well as the rights and liberties of Section Two.
+These contents can only be subject to amendments after two consecutive electoral terms.
+Additionally, any amendments must be approved by: